Long-wave equation for a confined ferrofluid interface: Periodic interfacial waves as dissipative solitons: Conclusion

-\paragraph{Funding.} This material is based upon work supported by the National Science Foundation under Grant No.~CMMI-2029540 (to I.C.C.) and a Ross Fellowship from The Graduate School at Purdue University (to Z.Y.). \paragraph{Acknowledgements.} I.C.C.\ thanks G.M.\ Homsy for providing a copy of reference \cite{H74} and comments on interfacial waves.
+\funding{This research was supported by the U.S.\ National Science Foundation under grant no.~CMMI-2029540 (to I.C.C.) and a Ross Fellowship from The Graduate School at Purdue University (to Z.Y.).}